zerkz/mcp/README.md

    - Show me all the accounts in the org with alias my-org.
    - Deploy everything in my project to the org with alias my-org.

-1. To stop, restart, or view the MCP server configuration, run the **MCP: List Servers** command, click `salesforce`, then click the appropriate option.
+1. To stop, restart, or view the MCP server configuration, run the **MCP: List Servers** command, click `Salesforce DX`, then click the appropriate option.

 ## Configure Orgs and Toolsets